ykmnkmi/astra.dart/README.md

 ### Running programmatically

-To run astra directly from your application:
+To run server directly from your application:

 `bin/main.dart`